gianfrancomorini/lausd-enrollment-checker/README.md

 Footnote 🌟
 This project is not officially associated with the Los Angeles Unified School District (LAUSD) but aims to simplify enrollment date tracking for parents.

-Enhancements:
-Bold headings and emojis 🌟 make the content visually appealing.
-Callouts like How It Works, Key Features, and Built With add clarity to each section.
-Feel free to replace the placeholder text or adjust the sections to better match your project.
-Let me know if you'd like to include specific screenshots or visuals for an even more polished look!